Skip to content

 Every year, I’d tell myself, “Maybe next year.”

-Just like that, my first international trip began — unexpectedly but beautifully.
+Just like that, my first international trip began—unexpected and wonderful.

 Why Malaysia?